nicholasjackson/fake-service/README.md

 ```
 Environment variables:
   UPSTREAM_URIS  default: no default
-       Comma separated URIs of the upstream services to call
+       Comma separated URIs of the upstream services to call, http://somethig.com, or for a grpc upstream grpc://something.com
   UPSTREAM_WORKERS  default: '1'
        Number of parallel workers for calling upstreams, default is 1 which is sequential operation
   MESSAGE  default: 'Hello World'
        Message to be returned from service
+  SERVER_TYPE default: 'http'
+       Service type: [http or grpc], default:http.
+Determines the type of service HTTP or gRPC
   NAME  default: 'Service'
        Name of the service
   LISTEN_ADDR  default: '0.0.0.0:9090'